Uzbekistan State World Languages University

 It has also the main national responsibility for training and requalification ESL teachers, creating and updating language textbooks, teaching methods, strategies in Uzbekistan.
-In addition to that, the University also maintains its own printing service and coordinates the Centre for Development of Language Teaching Methods.
+In addition to that, the university also maintains its own printing service and coordinates the Centre for Development of Language Teaching Methods.

 History

-UzSWLU is relatively young institution, established by Islam Karimov, former Uzbekistan's President.
+UzSWLU is relatively young university, established by Islam Karimov, former Uzbekistan's President.
 In its current form, It was created in 1992 by the merger of two higher institutes in Tashkent as follows: